 - Ship Tease: Jaune with Pyrrha, to no one's surprise.

 The Chocobros of Final Fantasy XV, consisting of Lucis' crown Prince and his three confidants since childhood: Noctis Lucis Caelum, Prompto Argentum, Gladiolus Amicitia and Ignis Scientia.
 Originally meant to attend Glaive Academy, they took part in the Cultural Exchange Program, where they would spend time at the Academy of another Kingdom.
-As an odd twist, only Noctis and Prompto are students of Beacon Academy, due to Ignis and Gladio being older and mostly being there to serve as the prince's bodyguards.
+Only Noctis and Prompto are formally recognized students of Beacon Academy, due to Ignis and Gladio being older and mostly being there to serve as the prince's bodyguards.

 - Age Lift: Noctis and co. are quite a few years younger, since the former and Prompto are able to attend Beacon Academy as second-years.
 Noctis has only recently turned 18, making him the oldest teenager among the primary cast, barring Team CFVY, who are also second years.

 - Badass Normal: By Remnant's standards anyway.
 For the most part, the boys in black don't have Semblances, though they are stated to gain them later on.
 All they have to fall back on is the magic of the Lucian royal bloodline and their collective combat training from the best combat instructors from home, but that is more than enough to give them the edge over several Remnant natives.